Search Menu

 ©Field Dog Imagery

-Sometime this spring, when the soil temperature reaches 64 degrees, your dog may suddenly start digging up the yard.
-He can hear something you can’t yet hear – juvenile cicadas tunneling through the ground getting ready to emerge.
+Sometime in spring, when the soil temperature reaches 64 degrees, your dog may suddenly start digging up the yard.
+They can hear something you can’t yet hear – juvenile cicadas tunneling through the ground getting ready to emerge.

-This time the big brood is coming.
-After a 17-year hibernation, trillions of cicadas are due to emerge in Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and Washington, D.C.
+After a 17-year hibernation, in 2021, trillions of cicadas emerged in Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Washington, D.C.
+Although the next brood isn’t scheduled to emerge until 2024, some have surfaced early.
+Dogs may take an interest in cicadas but shouldn’t eat these insects.

 Cicadas Can Cause Stomach Upset

-“In most cases, your dog will be fine after eating a few cicadas,” says Dr. Jerry Klein, AKC chief veterinary officer.
+“In most cases, your dog will be fine after eating a few cicadas,” says Dr. Jerry Klein, Chief Veterinary Officer for the AKC.
 “However, dogs that gorge on the large, crunchy insects will find the exoskeleton difficult to digest and can suffer serious consequences.”

 According to Dr. Klein, aftereffects can include severe stomach upset and abdominal pain, vomiting, and bloody diarrhea.
 Some dogs may require intravenous fluids, pain medications, gastroprotectants, or anti-nausea drugs.